arturo-garza/NMTLexiconModel/README.md

 ## Options

+ --lexical  :  To add train using the Lexical model
+ \n
- --lexical  :  To add train using the Lexical model --bilingual_pretrain  :  To add train using the Lexical model
+ --bilingual_pretrain  :  To add train using the Lexical model